coder/jetbrains-coder/CONTRIBUTING.md

 Currently the first two will configure SSH but the third does not yet.

+## GPG Signature Verification

+The Coder Gateway plugin starting with version *2.22.0* implements a comprehensive GPG signature verification system to ensure the authenticity and integrity of downloaded Coder CLI binaries.
+This security feature helps protect users from running potentially malicious or tampered binaries.

+### How It Works

+1. **Binary Download**: When connecting to a Coder deployment, the plugin downloads the appropriate Coder CLI binary for the user's operating system and architecture from the deployment's `/bin/` endpoint.

+2. **Signature Download**: After downloading the binary, the plugin attempts to download the corresponding `.asc` signature file from the same location.
+The signature file is named according to the binary (e.g., `coder-linux-amd64.asc` for `coder-linux-amd64`).

+3. **Fallback Signature Sources**: If the signature is not available from the deployment, the plugin can optionally fall back to downloading signatures from `releases.coder.com`.
+This is controlled by the `fallbackOnCoderForSignatures` setting.

+4. **GPG Verification**: The plugin uses the BouncyCastle library shipped with Gateway app to verify the detached GPG signature against the downloaded binary using Coder's trusted public key.

+5. **User Interaction**: If signature verification fails or signatures are unavailable, the plugin presents security warnings to users, allowing them to accept the risk and continue or abort the operation.

+### Verification Process

+The verification process involves several components:

+- **`GPGVerifier`**: Handles the core GPG signature verification logic using BouncyCastle
+- **`VerificationResult`**: Represents the outcome of verification (Valid, Invalid, Failed, SignatureNotFound)
+- **`CoderDownloadService`**: Manages downloading both binaries and their signatures
+- **`CoderCLIManager`**: Orchestrates the download and verification workflow

+### Configuration Options

+Users can control signature verification behavior through plugin settings:

+- **`disableSignatureVerification`**: When enabled, skips all signature verification.
+This is useful for clients running custom CLI builds, or customers with old deployment versions that don't have a signature published on `releases.coder.com`.
+- **`fallbackOnCoderForSignatures`**: When enabled, allows downloading signatures from `releases.coder.com` if not available from the deployment

+### Security Considerations

+- The plugin embeds Coder's trusted public key in the plugin resources
+- Verification uses detached signatures, which are more secure than attached signatures
+- Users are warned about security risks when verification fails
+- The system gracefully handles cases where signatures are unavailable
+- All verification failures are logged for debugging purposes

+### Error Handling

+The system handles various failure scenarios:

+- **Missing signatures**: Prompts user to accept risk or abort
+- **Invalid signatures**: Warns user about potential tampering and prompts user to accept risk or abort
+- **Verification failures**: Prompts user to accept risk or abort

+This signature verification system ensures that users can trust the Coder CLI binaries they download through the plugin, protecting against supply chain attacks and ensuring binary integrity.

 ## Development

 To manually install a local build: